trillek-team/trillek-computer/README.md

 first byte of each of the 32 addresses and count one for every byte being 0xFF.
 The tuple {Device Vendor ID, Device ID} defines a unique device.
 This information can be used to allow the software to know what device is plugged in and how to use it.
+Note that devices could be on any slot and that  ould be empty slots between slots with devices plugged.
 Devices that have the same {Device Type ID, Device SubType ID} are expected to share some minimal compatibility.
 To achieve this, they yshould share a minimal list of commands with the same expected behavior.

-**NOTE FOR USERS**: This is nearly the same stuff that Notch's original DCPU-16 does, but being memory mapped instead of being special magic instructions.
-Each device has its own set of registers.
+**NOTE FOR USERS**: Each device has its own set of registers.
 The device at slot 0 has these registers at 0x110000, and its A register is at 0x11000A; device 8 has these registers at 0x110800, and its BuildID register is at 0x110804; etc...